the objective was to build a low cost robot drive system by using mostly 3d printed parts and standard stepper motors.

 weaknesses of the design

-- a change in orientation of the wheels leads to drive motion of the wheels in the driving direction. this has to be compensated for in the control software.
+- a change in orientation of the wheels leads to rotation of the wheels in the current driving direction. this has to be compensated for in the control software.

 - the current nema 17 stepper motors limit the maximum velocity of the robot a bit too much.